 - their optical properties can change water albedo and thereby ocean temperatures

-- they produce sulfur compounds (dimethylsulfide, DMS) that can influence cloud formation and acid rain
+- they produce sulfur compounds that are metabolized by bacteria to dimethylsulfide, DMS, that can influence cloud formation and acid rain (see also dinoflagellates, who also produce the same chemical)

 - they serve as a food source for a number of other organisms